 Between Hoornderslag (the road to beach-marker 9) and Jan Ayeslag (to beach-marker 12) lies the nature reserve of De Bollekamer.
 The western part of this area is made up by the Moksloot valley.
 These broad valleys harbour a profusion of heather, whose purple flowers comes into bloom at certain times of the year.
-De Bollekamer is grazed on by Exmoor ponies and Highland cattle, neither of which pose a threat to humans.
+De Bollekamer is grazed on by Exmoor ponies and Black Angus cattle, neither of which pose a threat to humans.
 There are various walking trails that criss-cross the area.

 You can find your way about the beautiful southern corner of the island using the map of Texel.
 This is available in our shop.